This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Bake and Freeze for Later: Want to prep ahead?
-Bake your pizza crust, let it cool completely, then wrap it tightly in plastic wrap and freeze.
-When ready to enjoy, thaw the crust as the oven preheats, add toppings, and bake for about 15 minutes.
+• Freeze for Later: Bake the crust, let it cool, then wrap and freeze.
+When ready to use, thaw while the oven preheats, add toppings, and bake for about 15 minutes.

 a slice of pepperoni pizza on a white plate next to a block of mozzarella cheese and a red napkin.